-If you’ve exhausted all the major items on your Paris bucket list including all the non-touristy places, then I recommend visiting some of the nearby places by going on a day trip from Paris.
+If you’ve exhausted all the major items on your Paris bucket list including all the non-touristy places and hidden gems, then I recommend visiting some of the nearby places by going on a day trip from Paris.

 These places come with historical monuments, breathtaking landscapes, mouth-watering local delicacies, thrilling rides, and museums specializing in a variety of themes.

 And luckily for you, you just need to buy a train ticket or even use the high-speed train to explore these equally beautiful places.